TACC/gateways19-hpc-in-the-cloud/block3/tapis-cli.md

 During the course, we will use the Jetstream Cloud virtual machines, but if you have a shell on your personal computer, you can install these tools on your own later.

-To use access the CLI for this tutorial you can open a Terminal  in Jupyter which give you access to the shell in the Jetstream VM, OR *ssh* into the system from you own terminal:
+To access the CLI for this tutorial you can open a Terminal  in Jupyter which give you access to the shell in the Jetstream VM, OR *ssh* into the system from you own terminal:

 ```ssh ubunut@jetstreamVM_ip_address```